NBA on CBS: On-screen graphics

 During the late 1980s, the time and score graphic appeared at the bottom of the screen after each score for only a few seconds, and when the shot clock was running down CBS provided a small blue graphic in the left portion of the screen that showed the clock running out.
 Also, when the game clock ran inside of two minutes, CBS would display the clock in the lower right-hand portion of the screen.

 Miscellaneous coverage

 CBS Radio's coverage

 From roughly the 1963–64 through the 1965–66 seasons, the CBS Radio Network broadcast NBA games with commentators Jerry Gross and Jack Buck.

 WNBA on CBS

 On April 22, 2019, CBS Sports Network and the WNBA struck a deal to televise 40 games in primetime and on weekends during the 2019 season.
-The games broadcast on CBS from local broadcasts already airing on the WNBA’s streaming site, WNBA League Pass.
+The games broadcast on CBS from local broadcasts already airing on the WNBA's streaming site, WNBA League Pass.

 On June 19, 2021, CBS broadcast a WNBA game between the Connecticut Sun and Chicago Sky with Lisa Byington providing the play-by-play and Lisa Leslie providing analysis.
-And then on June 26, 2021, CBS broadcast a game between the Washington Mystics and Dallas Wings.
+On June 26, 2021, CBS broadcast a game between the Washington Mystics and Dallas Wings.
 The two games on CBS on June 19 and 26 averaged about 427,000 and 567,000 viewers respectively.

+Initially, most games were broadcast via clean feeds provided by the league and the home team's regional broadcaster.
+Beginning in the 2024 season, the games carried on the CBS network are now produced in-house by CBS Sports, with the clean feed productions now used solely for games on CBS Sports Network.